alyssalabenne/Alpine_Amigos/README.md

 # Alpine_Amigos
-The ski trip planning recommendation service will take the form of a web-based application developed in Python, a language well-suited for both data manipulation and web applications.
-The Pandas library will be employed for efficient data manipulation and analysis, while Flask will serve as the framework to create the web interface.
-Upon accessing the main dashboard, users will encounter a preferences selection box where they can specify their preferences for the mountain experience they seek.
-A click on the search button will trigger the generation of a list of top resorts based on these preferences, presenting users with comprehensive details about each resort.
-Key functionalities include the ability for users to select and save preferred resorts to their account for future reference.
-Upon logging in, users will be greeted with a personalized homepage featuring related recommendations based on their saved resorts.
-This streamlined process ensures that users have a user-friendly and efficient experience, from initial preferences to personalized recommendations.
+Ski Trip Planning Recommendation Service

+Welcome to the Ski Trip Planning Recommendation Service!
+This web-based application, developed in Python, is designed to help you plan the perfect ski trip effortlessly.

+Features
+Data Manipulation and Analysis: Utilizes the powerful Pandas library for efficient data handling.
+Web Interface: Built with Flask to create a seamless user experience.
+Personalized Recommendations: Provides tailored resort suggestions based on your preferences.
+How It Works
+User Preferences: Start by accessing the main dashboard, where you'll find a preferences selection box.
+Specify your desired mountain experience here.
+Search and Results: Click the search button to generate a list of top resorts that match your preferences.
+Detailed information about each resort will be provided.
+Why Choose This Service?
+User-Friendly: From the initial selection of preferences to personalized recommendations, the process is streamlined for ease of use.
+Efficient and Reliable: Developed with robust technologies ensuring a smooth and efficient experience.
+We hope this service enhances your ski trip planning, making it simpler and more enjoyable!